 We’ve all been there.
 The voicemail … the hang up … and the “Sorry, not interested” before you’ve even told them what you’re calling about.
 Telemarketing is an important, albeit very painful aspect of insurance marketing.
 If the mere thought of conducting telephone sales calls makes you want to call in sick or take a two-hour lunch, it’s time to time to face your fears and get the insurance software and process in place to help you work smarter!

-With Thanksgiving just hours away, this might be a good time to remind your insurance customers of some important safety tips to make sure their holiday is a safe and happy one.
+With Turkey Day quickly approaching, it's a good time to remind your insurance customers of some important safety tips to make sure their holiday is a safe and happy one.

 Hurricane Sandy has been a brutal reminder of how vulnerable we are to natural disasters.
 When widespread damage occurs and critical infrastructures and services are knocked out, chaos ensues – especially in crowded urban areas like New York and New Jersey.
 Those who are caught up in the chaos need timely and helpful information, especially from their insurance partners.